10 things to do on Spring Break in Nashville and Middle Tennessee

 - If it’s Wednesday, take advantage of half price games at Dave and Busters.

-- Tuesday – Friday you can see a show at the Sudekum Planetarium after 3PM without paying admission to Adventure Science Center.
+- Tuesday – Friday you can see a show at the Sudekum Planetarium at the Adventure Science Center.

 - The weather is always perfect inside the Opryland Hotel.
 Park at Opry Mills and walk over to spend a fun afternoon exploring the indoor gardens.